LiveLike/livelike-docs/docs/Platform/comment-boards/comment-mentions.md

 At render time, placeholder text in the comment can be replaced with the nickname of the mentioned profile.

+## Mentions notifications

+Use `comment-mention-created` [webhook](docs:webhooks)  to send notifications to users when they're mentioned.

 ## Mention limits

 1. Max 10 mentions per comment